pivotal/docs-tap/install-tanzu-cli.md

 1. Proceed to [Cleanly Install Tanzu CLI Plug-ins](#cli-plugin-clean-install)

->**Note**: Currently, the `insight` plug-in is not available for Windows.
-This will not affect the Tanzu CLI installation or other plug-ins.
+> **Note**: Currently, the Tanzu Insight plug-in is not available for Windows.
+> This does not affect the Tanzu CLI installation or other plug-ins.

 ## <a id='cli-plugin-clean-install'></a> Cleanly Install Tanzu CLI Plug-ins